Banking for International Students

 How to choose a bank

-As the official banking partner of Quinnipiac University, M&T Bank is available online, on campus via multiple ATMs, and via nearby in-person branches including the branch at Westwoods Plaza near the Mount Carmel and York Hill Campuses at 3496 Whitney Avenue in Hamden.
+As the official banking partner of Quinnipiac University, M&T Bank provides convenient access through online banking, multiple on‑campus ATMs, and nearby branches, including the Westwoods Plaza location at 3496 Whitney Avenue in Hamden, close to the Mount Carmel and York Hill campuses.

 Additional banks in Hamden include Bank of America, Liberty Bank, and Wells Fargo.